Saul-Mirone/prosemirror-adapter/packages/react/README.md

 🚀 Congratulations!
 You have built your first react node view with prosemirror-adapter.

 ### Play with plugin view

+In this section we will implement a plugin view that will display the size of the document.

 #### Build component for [plugin view](https://prosemirror.net/docs/ref/#state.PluginView)